As an Amazon Associate we earn from qualifying purchases.

 Do not bounce every cranberry you want to use, just bounce a few until you find a ripe one.
 Use the ripe one as a guide and compare that feel to the other cranberries.

 Legend has it, this discovery was an accident when a cranberry grower dropped a bucket of cranberries down the stairs and noticed differences in how they bounced down to the bottom.
-Whether that is true or not, bouncing cranberries has been used by commercial growers to sort cranberries, so it will work for us at home just fine.
+Whether that is true or not, bouncing cranberries has been used by commercial growers to sort cranberries, so it will work for me at home just fine.

 Listen for Sound During the Bounce Test

 The sound of ripe cranberries extends from the bounce test.
 When you bounce a cranberry it should not splat or plop.
 Ripe cranberries bounce and make a pretty noticeable “bong” sound when they do.